vertexproject/synapse/docs/synapse/userguides/userguide_section9.rst

 It may be helpful to walk through an example of designing a tag structure.
 While somewhat simplified, it illustrates some of the considerations taken into account.

 Internet domains (``inet:fqdn``) used for malicious activity are often taken over by security researchers in a process known as "sinkholing".
-The security firm takes control of the domain, either after it expires or in coordination with a domain registrar, and updates the domain's DNS A record to point to the IP address or a server controlled by the security firm.
+The security firm takes control of the domain, either after it expires or in coordination with a domain registrar, and updates the domain's DNS A record to point to the IP address of a server controlled by the security firm.
 This allows the security firm to help identify (and ideally notify) victims who are attempting to communicate with the malicious domain.
 It may also provide insight into the individuals or organizations being targeted by the malicious actors.

 The process of sinkholing also requires supporting infrastructure used by the security firm.
 This typically includes (at minimum):

-* The name servers (``inet:fqdn``) used to resolve the sinkholed domains.
+* The DNS name servers (``inet:fqdn``) used to resolve the sinkholed domains.
 * The IP address(es) (``inet:ipv4``) the name servers resolve to.
 * The IP address(es) that the sinkholed domains resolve to.
 * Any email address(es) (``inet:email``) used by the security firm to register the sinkholed domains.